 - awareness that the understanding and use of STM information and knowledge changes in different settings and can vary between different groups

-Improving writing skill – prose that is clear, deliberate, and to the point – is an ancillary objective of essay assignment.
+Improving writing skills – prose that is clear, deliberate, and to the point – is an ancillary objective of essay assignment.

 This module has three activities: class time, coursework, and additional spaces for discussion and engagement.

-One 4,000-word essay will be assigned.
+One 3,500-word project will be assigned.
 This will be in the form of an advocacy paper.
 Details are below, as are the general criteria for assessment.
 There is no examination.
 The essay contributes 100% to the module mark.

 Because this is an advanced, third-year module, students are expected to use advanced research and analytical skills in their work.
 Their work should reflect substantial independent learning.
 It also should reflect substantial effort condensed into a compact product.
 Students may bring to bear whatever resources they think may be applicable to their arguments; however, all submissions must be solely and exclusively their own work.
 Support sessions will be provided for the essay throughout the term, with additional information provided in class sessions.